uikit/uikit-site/docs/pages/animation.md

 | `.uk-animation-shake`                                                                                                                              | The element shakes.                                                                                                                    |
 | `.uk-animation-stroke`                                                                                                                             | The SVG element strokes are drawn.                                                                                                     |

-To toggle an animation on hover or focus, add the `.uk-animation-toggle` class to a parent element.
+To toggle animation on hover or focus, add the `.uk-animation-toggle` class to a parent element.
 Also add `tabindex="0"` to make the animation focusable through keyboard navigation and on touch devices.

 ```html
 <div class="uk-animation-toggle" tabindex="0">